decryptor77/MachineLearning_CNN_RNN/README.md

 Classification Network requirement:
 Write a complete training procedure for a classification network on CIFAR10 dataset.
 Design and train your network so that it will satisfy the 2 following goals:
-a.
-Final accuracy on the test set should be > 80%
+  - Final accuracy on the test set should be > 80%.
-b.
-The number of trainable parameters (weights) should be less than 50,000.
+  - The number of trainable parameters (weights) should be less than 50,000.

   The CIFAR-10 dataset (Canadian Institute For Advanced Research) is a collection of images that are commonly used to train machine learning and computer vision algorithms.
 It is one of the most widely used
   datasets for machine learning research.
 The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.
 The 10 different classes represent airplanes, cars, birds, cats, deer, dogs, frogs,